anasderkaoui/AutoRCX/My project reports (3rd year)/2nd report.md

 UPDATE:

 I succeded at getting a first look at the car visualization on RVIZ.
 However, there still some changes to do: The lidar is in the air, not connected to the body of the car !

+Maybe I will add a script that will subscribe to the published topics by the ps4 controller and translate them to the simulation !